May 17th, 2020 by admin

 We are also extremely fortunate that the cloud has penetrated the market to the extent that it has.
 Office 365, Salesforce, QuickBooks, and almost every major business software provider offer a cloud solution part and parcel to on-premise.
 This means most employees will be able to use the same tools and data to do their jobs.
 You might need to push some data to cloud storage solutions like Dropbox or make some changes in how you deploy/use applications.

 There might be some hangups here, but they need to be dealt with on a case-by-case basis by DevOps/IT.

 Set-up Effective Communications in Employee Work-from-Home Offices

 The cloud makes transitions easy for business applications, and the cloud makes communications migration easy too.
-If you were to call us in the morning with a request to transition to a totally work-from-home distributed office infrastructure, we could have you up-and-running by end of day.
+If you were to call us in the morning with a request to transition to a totally work-from-home distributed office infrastructure, we could have you up and running by the end of the day.
 We can forward your numbers to numbers already on our cloud network.
-Then we could deploy our application to employee cellphones.
+Then we could deploy our application to employee cell phones.